Webster's Unabridged Dictionary - Letter S - Page 94

 Sleepwear (n.) 睡衣 Garments designed to be worn in bed [syn: {nightwear}, {sleepwear}, {nightclothes}].

-Sleepy (n.)
-Tending to induce sleep; soporiferous; somniferous; as, a sleepy drink or potion.
+Sleepy (a.)
+Tending to induce sleep; soporiferous; somniferous; as, a sleepy drink or potion. -- Chaucer.

-Sleepy (n.)
+Sleepy (a.)
 Characterized by an absence of watchfulness; as, sleepy security.

 Sleepyhead (n.)
 A sleepy person.